Plumsail/documents-docs/source/user-guide/processes/deliveries/webhook.rst

     "data": "{\n    \"userName\": \"Bob Barley\",\n    \"age\": 42\n}" }

-That are two custom headers that we added in the delivery settings (:code:`desired-http-header-1` and :code:`user-identifier`).
+Those are two custom headers that we added in the delivery settings (:code:`desired-http-header-1` and :code:`user-identifier`).

 The body of the POST request contains two properties: